dasassygoat/ComputerSetupDocumentation/README.md

-goodlinks
+Goodlists
 =========

-Just a list of good links that I have found.
-Also helps me if I want to reinstall from scratch which I do more than I probably should.
+Just a list of links that I have made.
+Added benefit of it helps me when I reinstall from scratch which I do more than I probably should.